IMICSLab/Brain_MRI_Vector_Quantization/README.md

 # Code for the paper - (Unconditional/Class-conditioned) generation of 3D Brain Tumor Regions in MRI using VQGAN and Transformer

-[Paper for Unconditional generation](https://arxiv.org/abs/2310.01251), under review at Computers in Biology and Medicine
+[Paper for unconditional generation](https://arxiv.org/abs/2310.01251), under review at Computers in Biology and Medicine

 [Paper for conditional generation](https://openreview.net/pdf?id=LLoSHPorlM), under review at MIDL 2024